 Students with a bachelor level degree or a master’s degree in chemistry, pharmacy, the biological sciences, material sciences, chemical engineering or related disciplines are encouraged to seek admission to our program.
 Except under unusual circumstances, we review and accept candidates for admission into the fall semester only.
 All information must be delivered to us before we can begin to consider your application.

 Required Application Materials

-1) GRE examination results (not more than five years old) forwarded directly to the graduate school/Deptartment. of Pharmaceutical Chemistry from the ETS.
-Photocopies of results are not permissible.
+1) GRE examination results (not more than five years old) sent directly to the Office of Graduate Studies from the ETS.
+Photocopies of student score reports are not permissible as official reports.
 The institution code for the University of Kansas is R6871.
 The Department of Pharmaceutical Chemistry’s code is R0305.

 3) Official transcripts from all universities/institutions in which the applicant has studied.
 These should be attached to your online application.